-3D Printing Tips and Links
+3D Printing Experiences and Info

 This is a list of tips and links about 3D printing in general.
 There will be some specific to the Creality Ender 3 and the Monoprice Mini Delta because I own both of those printers and have some bit of experience with them.
 I will talk about general 3D printing and related topics also.

 NOTE: This is a work in progress.
 It may appear jumbled and there is no doubt duplication.
 Hang in there while I work through getting the stuff populated.

 ALL of what is said here is subject to my own opinion and bias.
 Use your own brain to decide if you want to follow any of it or ignore it.
 No warranty of any kind applies to what I say here and you are totally responsible for your own actions.
 I believe that everything I'm saying here is factual.
 Sometimes I will add a disclaimer about something.
 That's a clue that you should research the topic elsewhere too.

 I have made mistakes in my 3D printing adventures.
 Nothing destructive but sometimes things just don't work the way I expected.
 My biggest one so far has been reassembling the hot end for the Mini Delta incorrectly.
 I had plastic oozing out all over the place and it was a major rework to get things back the way they should be.
 It took almost two weeks to get parts and do the work to get things straight.
 It won't happen again because I learned from my mistake.

 My motives for the way I'm involved in 3D printing are probably different from most people.

 I'm a technology geek from very early in my life and a 45+ year computer geek.
 I love to tinker with things both electronic and mechanical.
 I also love to tackle and solve problems.
 That's the engineer in me.
 I have a degree in Electrical Engineering which I never really used as such because I became involved in computers (mainframe) right out of college.